-When I come across an artist in my travels and give them a days notice to visit, it always comes with a bit of trepidation....are they welcome to me coming with such short notice...will they have anything to show me...will they be open to having their works on our shelves at Kina...have they even heard of Kina???
+When I come across an artist in my travels and give them a days notice to visit, it always comes with a bit of trepidation....are they welcome to me calling with such short notice...will they have anything to show me...will they be open to having their works on our shelves at Kina...have they even heard of Kina???

 I imagine the artist is just as apprehensive about some stranger making contact eagerly asking if they can visit, take photos, and possibly take away artworks as they need to leave and head back to Taranaki in the next 24hours!